lenarddome/CPSY622-introduction-to-data-analysis/NOTES.md

 ## Quantitative Research

 Quantitative research is a diverse field.
-There are myriads of radically different way to carry out research.
-From the traditional, mainstream psychologists perspective, there is a well-tried formula on how you should go about it.
-Its goal is simply to test explanations of behaviour - this goal is to narrow down the vast number of explanations you can come up with to explain human behaviour.

 In order to do this, you are required to reliably conclude from the data (observations) you have.
 This is where statistics and R come in.